servalproject/serval-dna/doc/README.md

 This directory contains [technical documents][] that accompany the [Serval DNA][] component of the [Serval mesh network][].

+ * [Building Serval DNA](../INSTALL.md) has instructions to build a native Serval DNA executable.

+ * [Testing Serval DNA](./Testing.md) describes the Serval DNA test scripts and the test framework.

  * [Configuring Serval DNA](./Servald-Configuration.md) describes the
    persistent configuration system and its command-line API, the built-in system file paths, daemon instances and basic network configuration.